After a great grape harvest in 2018 Hampshire is fast becoming the English Champagne region – Hampshire Life, September 2019

 Properties for Wine Production: Darker colour with firm tannin and high extraction.
 A major river, originating in the Meon Valley, feeds the Quob Park appellation.
 The river has brought soils rich in minerals that are also believed to lend complex flavours to the wines of Quob Park Estate.

 At Quob Park we would not claim to only Farm Organically but we do try to use Natural and Organic Methods whenever practical.
-We think of sustainability as a direction; a task that needs to be defined in an ambitious manner, through both oenological practice that is sensitive to the eco-system and careful to add in the long term to the quality of the environment, and – more generally – socially responsible activities; the protection of production in each territory, the countryside, the traditions, and the culture.
+We think of sustainability as a direction; a task that needs to be defined in an ambitious manner, protecting both flora and fauna, including our 30 plus deer, through both oenological practice that is sensitive to the eco-system and careful to add in the long term to the quality of the environment, and – more generally – socially responsible activities; the protection of production in each territory, the countryside, the traditions, and the culture.